google-ai-edge/mediapipe/docs/solutions/models.md

 nav_order: 30
 ---

-# Models and Model Cards
+# MediaPipe Models and Model Cards
 {: .no_toc }

 1. TOC